 "We go for expensive refits because although we're a low price clothing store we still want our shopping experience to exceed expectations."

 The nearest stores to High Wycombe at present are in Hemel Hempstead, Maidenhead, Reading and Slough.

-Cllr Tony Green, chairman of Wycombe District Council's High Wycombe Town Committee, said: "It is a great relief that someone is to take over and it is not going to be left empty because that was always the worry.
+Cllr Tony Green, chairman of Wycombe District Council's High Wycombe Town Committee, said: "It is a great relief that someone is to take over and it is not going to be left empty because that was

 "Primark is probably a good fit with what we have got in the town and would go with other retailers in the Chilterns Centre."

 Cllr Green said the news shows there is "certainly room in the town for the Chilterns Centre and Eden and the other high street stores and independent retailers".